Drowsy Driving Prevention

 - Cause micro-sleeping (“nodding off”) or falling completely asleep.

 The two main causes of drowsy driving are lack of quality/quantity of sleep and driving at times of the day when you would normally be sleeping.
 Young drivers, shift workers, commercial drivers and people with untreated sleep disorders or with short-term or chronic sleep deprivation are at an increased risk for drowsy driving crashes.

 Commercial Motor Vehicle (CMV) drivers will be issued a Uniform Commercial Citation if the driver is found to be an ill or fatigued operator at the time of a crash.
 Commercial vehicle drivers must comply with all federal and state regulations regarding sleep to ensure maximum safety on the roads.

 Drowsy Driving Prevention Tips

-Sleep loss or fatigue can cause symptoms similar to drunk and drugged driving.
+Sleep loss or fatigue can cause symptoms similar to impaired driving.
 It is always important to rest before driving, but there are other measures you can take to prevent drowsy driving:

 - On long trips take a break every 100 miles or two hours.
 Allow plenty of time to get to your final destination.
 If possible, use the “buddy system” so you can change drivers when needed.

 - If you have been up for 24 hours or more, do not drive.
-It is not safe for you and all others on the road.
-Get adequate rest before you travel.
+It is not safe for you and others on the road.
+Take a break and get adequate rest before you travel.